Who are the members?

 Members must register any interests they have which may cause conflict with their role.
 An interest is any matter - such as ownership of land or company, or membership of a group or club - which may influence their judgment.
 We keep a Register of Interests for all members and co-opted members.

 Declaration of Interest is a standing item on every meeting agenda.
-At this point members must declare any relevant interest they have in an item of business on the agenda.
+At this point members must declare any relevant interest they have in any item of business on the agenda.

 View the Register of Members' Interests

-Members don’t receive a salary for their work.
-They have a small monthly allowance and can claim back travel and other expenses incurred on Authority business.
+Members are unpaid for their work.
+They receive a small monthly allowance and can claim back travel and other expenses incurred on Authority business.